sebastian-porling/sebastian-porling/README.md

 I add a lot emphasis on my creativity in problem solving, product use and personal projects.
 The biggest interests at the moment are in security and user experience.
-I'm driven by exploring different perspectives to present it best product for end.users, owners and other parties.
+I'm driven by exploring different perspectives to present the best product for end-users, owners and other parties.

 ## :mortar_board: Education